 "So you broke their line?"
 Irileth asked as she crossed her arms.

 Lydia nodded, though she was starting to feel uneasy after seeing the Dunmer's reaction, as well as that of the Jarl.
 Had she done something wrong?

 "Proventus," the Jarl called out loudly.
 A short Imperial man garbed in noble-quality attire hurried down the steps from the second floor, coming to stand a few feet away from Balgruuf.
 "Proventus, please prepare grievance letters for the families of the fallen guards.
 Also, take care to tell Commander Caius about the casualties, so we may recover the bodies tomorrow for a proper burial."

 "Yes, milord," the Imperial humbly replied, bowing his head before hurrying back upstairs.

 "The rest of you," the Jarl added, facing the line of guards in his hall, "provided you do not need to visit the healer, may retire for the night; you've earned it."

 Lydia, along with the rest of the guards in the hall, snapped to attention and saluted with drilled precision, standing ramrod straight and placing a fist over her breast as she bowed her head.
-"Thank you, liege lord," she replied, her voice almost synchronized in timing with that of the other guards.
+"Thank you, my Jarl," she replied, her voice almost synchronized in timing with that of the other guards.